robotic-vision-lab/Variable-Rate-Compression-For-Raw-3D-Point-Clouds/README.md

         $ python compressor_decompressor.py compress

-To manipulate the compression rate, specify the embedding length as follows
+To change the compression rate, the embedding length can be specified as follows

         $ python compressor_decompressor.py compress 884